 Cannabis in the right doses is very therapeutic for dogs as it can help battle cancer, siezures, joint damage, anxiety, arthritis, and a multitude of other things.
 Yes, some vets have had cases where there have been cases where seizures, coma, neurological depression, and dehydration have been reported.
 I myself have been told by a vet that a dog could have a seizure.
 But vets didn’t factor in the medium which the cannabis was consumed by the pet, so who knows how true this statement is?
 If a dog ate an edible containing a high percentage of chocolate and raisins, this would be a recipe for disaster as both are toxic to dogs.
 Again, proper dosing and a proper medium are agents in this equation.
 Given the right dose and medium, it will be therapeutic for the animal.
-I have also been told by a large number of vets here in Colorado that cannabis won’t harm your dog even in higher doses.

 It can also help with things such things as aggression, hip or joint problems, temperament, pain relief, glaucoma, behavioral problems and skin conditions.
 And one more thing to make you feel even better about the wonderful things cannabis does for animals is that no dog or cat has been reported to have died from cannabis consumption.
 My little Jack Tzu consumed two ounces of stolen strained buds from cannabutter I had made one night out of the trash.
 Yes, she was higher than a kite but she survived without any devastating effects.
 In fact, I felt she matured mentally (no more unrolling multiple spools of yarn and wrapping the furniture in the living room with rainbow colored strings).